 Users of the ITS Web Application Hosting service may find the following tips useful in order to prevent their web applications and data from being compromised by an attacker.
 As your application or site is hosted on a shared server and uses a networked filesystem (AFS), a compromise of your site could also negatively affect others on campus.

+If you use AFS to host your applications or websites, it is important to understand permissions.
 Having insecure or overly permissive file system Access Control Lists (ACLs) can lead to your website and data being compromised by an attacker.

 Information on managing ACLs is available at:

 - Managing Access to AFS Group Directories for websites

 - Using Your AFS Home Directory Over the Web with MFile: Setting Folder Permissions

 - Using Access Control Lists (ACLs) With AFS Directories and Folders

 There are several things you should check for each directory:

 Does system:anyuser or system:authuser have write access to this directory?